techidaily/site-blog-min/source/_posts/how-to-repair-corrupt-mp4-and-avi-files-of-xiaomi-redmi-12-with-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair.md

 <!-- affiliate ads begin -->
 <a href="https://lightailing.sjv.io/c/5597632/1725213/17190" target="_top" id="1725213"><img src="//a.impactradius-go.com/display-ad/17190-1725213" border="0" alt="" width="1000" height="1000"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/1725213/17190" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://some-knowledge.techidaily.com/2024-approved-expert-strategies-for-3d-lut-implementation-in-photoshop/"><u>2024 Approved  Expert Strategies for 3D LUT Implementation in Photoshop</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/2024-approved-the-no-8-visionary-photomontage-creator-app/"><u>2024 Approved  The No. 8 Visionary Photomontage Creator App</u></a></li>
+<li><a href="https://youtube-help.techidaily.com/2024-approved-transforming-youtube-videos-into-cash-flows/"><u>2024 Approved  Transforming YouTube Videos Into Cash Flows</u></a></li>
+<li><a href="https://facebook-record-videos.techidaily.com/2024-approved-virtual-diary-dos-and-donts-for-consistent-content/"><u>2024 Approved  Virtual Diary Dos & Don'ts for Consistent Content</u></a></li>
+<li><a href="https://blog-min.techidaily.com/6-ways-to-transfer-contacts-from-honor-play-8t-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>6 Ways To Transfer Contacts From Honor Play 8T to iPhone | Dr.fone</u></a></li>
+<li><a href="https://windows11.techidaily.com/7-things-to-try-when-the-epic-games-launcher-fails-to-send-a-security-code-on-windows/"><u>7 Things to Try When the Epic Games Launcher Fails to Send a Security Code on Windows</u></a></li>
+<li><a href="https://blog-min.techidaily.com/8-ways-to-transfer-photos-from-samsung-galaxy-s24plus-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>8 Ways to Transfer Photos from Samsung Galaxy S24+ to iPhone Easily | Dr.fone</u></a></li>
+<li><a href="https://buynow-tips.techidaily.com/affordable-smart-home-security-detailed-look-at-under-50-video-doorbells-including-iseebell-options/"><u>Affordable Smart Home Security: Detailed Look at Under $50 Video Doorbells Including ISeeBell Options</u></a></li>
+<li><a href="https://blog-min.techidaily.com/android-to-apple-how-to-transfer-photos-from-honor-100-pro-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Android to Apple How To Transfer Photos From Honor 100 Pro to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/android-to-apple-how-to-transfer-photos-from-honor-magic-6-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Android to Apple How To Transfer Photos From Honor Magic 6 to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/android-to-apple-how-to-transfer-photos-from-motorola-moto-g24-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Android to Apple How To Transfer Photos From Motorola Moto G24 to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/android-to-apple-how-to-transfer-photos-from-samsung-galaxy-z-fold-5-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Android to Apple How To Transfer Photos From Samsung Galaxy Z Fold 5 to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/android-to-apple-how-to-transfer-photos-from-vivo-y78-5g-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Android to Apple How To Transfer Photos From Vivo Y78 5G to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://apple-account.techidaily.com/apple-id-locked-for-security-reasons-from-apple-iphone-11-find-the-best-solution-here-by-drfone-ios/"><u>Apple ID Locked for Security Reasons From Apple iPhone 11?
+Find the Best Solution Here</u></a></li>
+<li><a href="https://fox-info.techidaily.com/coders-showdown-which-codec-will-dominate-video-quality/"><u>Coders' Showdown  Which Codec Will Dominate Video Quality?</u></a></li>
+<li><a href="https://location-social.techidaily.com/does-honor-play-7t-have-find-my-friends-drfone-by-drfone-virtual-android/"><u>Does Honor Play 7T Have Find My Friends? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/easiest-guide-how-to-clone-google-pixel-7a-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Easiest Guide How to Clone Google Pixel 7a Phone? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/easiest-guide-how-to-clone-nokia-105-classic-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Easiest Guide How to Clone Nokia 105 Classic Phone? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/easiest-guide-how-to-clone-vivo-y100a-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Easiest Guide How to Clone Vivo Y100A Phone? | Dr.fone</u></a></li>
+<li><a href="https://driver-download.techidaily.com/freshly-updated-dolby-driver-software-available-for-windows-pcs-windows-11-10-and-81/"><u>Freshly Updated Dolby Driver Software Available for Windows PCs [Windows 11, 10, and 8.1]</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-i-transferred-messages-from-nokia-c12-pro-to-iphone-12xs-max-in-seconds-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How I Transferred Messages from Nokia C12 Pro to iPhone 12/XS (Max) in Seconds | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-i-transferred-messages-from-xiaomi-redmi-a2plus-to-iphone-12xs-max-in-seconds-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How I Transferred Messages from Xiaomi Redmi A2+ to iPhone 12/XS (Max) in Seconds | Dr.fone</u></a></li>
+<li><a href="https://screen-recording.techidaily.com/how-to-archive-video-discussions-with-ease-and-security-for-2024/"><u>How to Archive Video Discussions with Ease & Security for 2024</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-migrate-android-data-from-samsung-galaxy-f54-5g-to-new-android-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Migrate Android Data From Samsung Galaxy F54 5G to New Android Phone? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-honor-magic-5-pro-to-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Honor Magic 5 Pro To Phone | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-oppo-a59-5g-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Oppo A59 5G to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-oppo-reno-8t-5g-to-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Oppo Reno 8T 5G To Phone | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-realme-c53-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Realme C53 to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-samsung-galaxy-s23-tactical-edition-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Samsung Galaxy S23 Tactical Edition to iPhone XS/11 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-vivo-t2-pro-5g-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Vivo T2 Pro 5G to iPhone XS/11 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-vivo-y100i-power-5g-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Vivo Y100i Power 5G to iPhone XS/11 | Dr.fone</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/how-to-use-google-assistant-on-your-lock-screen-of-samsung-galaxy-f15-5g-phone-by-drfone-android/"><u>How to Use Google Assistant on Your Lock Screen Of Samsung Galaxy F15 5G Phone</u></a></li>
+<li><a href="https://extra-lessons.techidaily.com/huntings-top-5-best-video-recorders/"><u>Hunting's Top 5 Best Video Recorders</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-easy-ways-to-copy-contacts-from-nubia-red-magic-9-pro-to-iphone-14-and-15-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Easy Ways to Copy Contacts from Nubia Red Magic 9 Pro to iPhone 14 and 15 | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/in-2024-catch-or-beat-sleeping-snorlax-on-pokemon-go-for-samsung-galaxy-m54-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Catch or Beat Sleeping Snorlax on Pokemon Go For Samsung Galaxy M54 5G | Dr.fone</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/in-2024-full-guide-to-bypass-vivo-y100-5g-frp-by-drfone-android/"><u>In 2024, Full Guide to Bypass Vivo Y100 5G FRP</u></a></li>
+<li><a href="https://blog-min.techidaily.com/in-2024-how-to-use-life360-on-windows-pc-for-lava-yuva-2-pro-drfone-by-drfone-virtual-android/"><u>In 2024, How to Use Life360 on Windows PC For Lava Yuva 2 Pro? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/in-2024-how-to-use-life360-on-windows-pc-for-nokia-c12-drfone-by-drfone-virtual-android/"><u>In 2024, How to Use Life360 on Windows PC For Nokia C12? | Dr.fone</u></a></li>
+<li><a href="https://fox-access.techidaily.com/in-2024-one-device-two-os-file-migration-tactics/"><u>In 2024, One Device, Two OS File Migration Tactics</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/journey-to-the-best-online-shopping-spots-for-enigmatic-boxes-for-2024/"><u>Journey to the Best Online Shopping Spots for Enigmatic Boxes for 2024</u></a></li>
+<li><a href="https://win11-tips.techidaily.com/reimagining-visuals-applying-microsoft-store-themes-in-windows/"><u>Reimagining Visuals: Applying Microsoft Store Themes in Windows</u></a></li>
+<li><a href="https://fake-location.techidaily.com/what-is-geo-blocking-and-how-to-bypass-it-on-xiaomi-redmi-k70-drfone-by-drfone-virtual-android/"><u>What is Geo-Blocking and How to Bypass it On Xiaomi Redmi K70? | Dr.fone</u></a></li>
+<li><a href="https://graphic-issues.techidaily.com/windows-graphic-interface-back-to-operational-state/"><u>Window's Graphic Interface Back to Operational State</u></a></li>
+</ul></div>